nhatsmrt/nhatsmrt.github.io/index.md

 # Introduction
 I am Nhat Pham, an aspiring computer scientist and machine learning enthusiast.
 Currently, I am a student at Universtiy of Washington.
 My main interest is applying machine learning to real world applications.
-You can find my CV [hereCV](CV.pdf).
+You can find my CV [here](CV.pdf).
 <br />
 Here, you can find a summary of some of my most recent works and projects.
 # Awards and Competitions